hpc-carpentry/old-hpc-workflows/_episodes/06-remaining-stages.md

 > {:.solution}
 {: .challenge}

-After these excercises our final workflow should look something like the following:
+After these exercises our final workflow should look something like the following:

 ![Final directed acyclic graph](../fig/05-final-dag.svg)